Kyrie-Ma/4443-2D-PyGame-Ma/Assignments/P01.4/README.md

-## P01.3 - CovidZAR Sprite Animation
+## P01.4 - CovidZAR Shooting & Sound
 ### Yuankai Ma
 ### Description:

-This is an animated sprite that indicated moving around the screen pygame base on last program.
+This is an animated sprite that indicated moving around the screen and shooting pygame base on last program.

 ### Files